hojmark/drift/README.md

 ### ▸ Is there any documentation?

 Try using `--help` on the various commands and subcommands to explore functionality.
-If you run into trouble, feel free to open a discussion ticket.
+If you run into trouble, feel free to [open a discussion](https://github.com/hojmark/drift/discussions/categories/q-a).
 There’s no official documentation site yet.

 ### ▸ Is this useful for: _my homelab_?